-The Festival des Copeaux | Spönlifest will take place on 17 and 18 May 2025 in the Verger de Pierre-à-Bot in Neuchâtel.
+The Festival des Copeaux | SpönliFest will take place from May 14 to 17, 2026 in the Pierre-à-Bot Orchard in Neuchâtel.

 About the name

 Copeaux in French, Spönli in Swiss German, means “wood shaving”.
 Wood shavings are actually the largest production (at least in volume) of greenwood carvers.
-Byproducts like spoon, bowl, kuksa, plates, baskets may arise in the middle of the wood shavings…
+Byproducts like spoon, bowl, käsa, plates, baskets may arise in the middle of the wood shavings…

 Prices